J. P. Morgan Chase Professor of Ethics

 Marion Smiley.
 "Justice From the Standpoint of the Oppressed: Iris Young's Theory of Justice Re-Visited."
 Contemporary Political Philosophy.
 Ed.
 Jacob Levy.
 Oxford University Press, 2015 (forthcoming)

 Smiley, Marion.
 "Moral Responsibility: Social, not Metaphysical."
 Quels Lendemains Pour La Responsibilite?
-(What Future for Responsibility?). first ed.
+(What Future for Responsibility?).
 Ed.
 Andre Duhamel and Allison Marchildon.
 Note Bene, 2014.
 32 pp.

 Smiley, Marion.
 "Volitional Excuses, Self-Narration, and Blame."
 Phenomenology and the Cognitive Sciences 13.
 1 (2014): 28 pp.